 Need Ka Nirmaan Fir is the second book in the 4 volume series of Harivansh Rai Bachchan’s biography.
 I read the first volume more than a year back and is reviewed here.
-This volume begins from the time his first wife dies when he is around 26 years old to the time when he prepares to go and do research in Cambridge leaving his family behind in India.
+Need Ka Nirmaan Fir volume begins from the time his first wife dies when he is around 26 years old.
+To the time when he prepares to go and do research in Cambridge leaving his family behind in India.

-The most striking thing of reading this book is the Hindi, it’s a pure pleasure to read such chaste Hindi.
+The most striking thing about reading this book Need Ka Nirmaan Fir is the Hindi.
+It’s a pure pleasure to read such chaste Hindi.
 In fact of all the books that I have read in Hindi, I can say Bachchan definitely defines the standards in Hindi writing.
 His expression of his emotions is so elaborate and descriptive that you almost feel you are living the emotion he probably lived close to a century back.
-This is a period in his life where he has established himself as a poet with work like ‘Madhushala’ behind him, but is yet unsettled in life.
-He tries to put different hats and at times tries to push the poet in him behind him, but the poet manages to re-surface all the time, triggered by his sensitivity to everything that is happening, and the pain that he carries with him all the time.
+This is a period in his life where he has established himself as a poet with work like ‘Madhushala’ behind him.
+But is yet unsettled in life.
+He tries to put different hats and at times tries to push the poet in him behind him.
+But the poet manages to re-surface all the time.
+Triggered by his sensitivity to everything that is happening.
+And the pain that he carries with him all the time.

 Harivansh Rai Bachchan joins the university to complete his masters after a long time along with another friend.
 This is his attempt to bring a change in his life, which had not been too easy after his wife expired.
-He is regularly invited for the poetry sessions (kavi sammelans), establishes himself as a leading Hindi poet of his times, and this realization dawns on him that now he is a known personality and an aura around him, though it does not seem it impacted either him or his writing.
+He is regularly invited for the poetry sessions (Kavi Sammelan’s).
+Establishes himself as a leading Hindi poet of his times.
+And this realization dawns on him that now he is a known personality.
+And an aura around him, though it does not seem it impacted either him or his writing.
 He makes friends with most leading poets of his times like Sumitranandan Pant, whom he fondly calls Pant Ji.

-Harivansh Rai Bachchan had been quite vocal about his personal life in both the volumes, his relationship with women, women whom he got attracted to, were probably the inspiration and the pain behind his poetry and he constantly had them in his life.
-He speaks with his usual eloquence about a Christian girl whom he fell for but could never win over more than as a friend, and how he was ready to defy all the customs and family expectations to be with that girl.
-He also talks about the female in him being more dominant than the man and hence his need for a woman who has a dominant male in her.
-He emphasizes on this aspect of his quite a bit to illustrate his various reactions.
+Harivansh Rai Bachchan had been quite vocal about his personal life in both the volumes.
+His relationship with women, women whom he got attracted to, were probably the inspiration and the pain behind his poetry.
+And he constantly had them in his life.
+He speaks with his usual eloquence about a Christian girl whom he fell for.
+But could never win over more than as a friend.
+And how he was ready to defy all the customs and family expectations to be with that girl.
+He also talks about the female in him being more dominant than the man.
+And hence his need for a woman who has a dominant male in her.
+He emphasizes this aspect of his quite a bit to illustrate his various reactions.
 But he is not as open about his relationship with his wife and children after he is married.

 Harivansh Rai Bachchan talks in detail about all the people around him during this period.
-You can not but be impressed by the details that he gives about so many people, that too after around 30-30 years of his actually having spent time with them.
-He usually begins describing a person by giving his physical description along with what he/she was wearing at the moment when he met them, it kind of paints a picture of the person right in front of your eyes, and you would often be amazed about the details he captures more or less with a few glances.
-He goes in detail describing the people who became his friends, who could have been friends but remained acquaintances, people who liked him as a poet and people who were envious of him for the same reason.
+You can not but be impressed by the details that he gives about so many people.
+That too after around 30-40 years of his actually having spent time with them.
+He usually begins describing a person by giving his physical description along with what he/she was wearing at the moment when he met them.
+It kind of paints a picture of the person right in front of your eyes.
+And you would often be amazed by the details he captures more or less with a few glances.
+He goes in detail describing the people who became his friends, who could have been friends but remained acquaintances.
+People who liked him as a poet and people who were envious of him for the same reason.

-He identifies and explains the dichotomies in him, like his non belief in any religion and rituals but at times he identifies himself as Kayastha and Hindu.
-He calls himself a non-believer of any theories but at the same time acknowledges using the others beliefs in the time of crisis.
-Like when his son is not well and he is unable to be with his wife and son, he remembers that Babar in a similar situation gave up something dear to him to get his son Himanyun cured, and he swears never to drink if his son gets well, and he kept that promise till he wrote this book Need Ka Nirmaan Fir.
+He identifies and explains the dichotomies in him, like his non-belief in any religion and rituals.
+But at times he identifies himself as Kayastha and Hindu.
+He calls himself a non-believer of any theories.
+But at the same time acknowledges using the others beliefs in the time of crisis.
+Like when his son is not well and he is unable to be with his wife and son, he remembers that Babar in a similar situation gave up something dear to him to get his son Humayun cured.
+And he swears never to drink if his son gets well, and he kept that promise till he wrote this book Need Ka Nirmaan Fir.